To My Mom, The Best There Ever Was!

 My mother was the best mom you could possibly have.
 I’m going to tell you a little bit about what made her so incredible.
-This isn’t to take away from all the other great moms out there, it is to honor all moms.
+This isn’t to take away from all the other great moms out there, it is a testament to all moms.

 She lived a very full life and passed away 11 years ago, leaving behind a legacy and a path of love that will continue till the end of time.

 When she was 19 years old, she worked as an assistant to the President of Gerber Baby Food up in Fremont Michigan, their corporate headquarters.
 One of her jobs was to reply to all the people who mailed in photos of their babies hoping to be the next Gerber baby.

 She joined the WAVES during World War II and ended up with a Top Secret level job working in the office of the Commander of the Navy.
 Before being hired, the FBI sent a team of agents to Muskegon Michigan to investigate her and talk to neighbors and friends to see what type of person she was.
 My mother was one of the most honorable, honest individuals that ever walked the planet.
 She got the job.
 She used to say how she couldn’t tell anyone where she worked or what she did.
 She could only say, I work at the Pentagon.

 One of her jobs as an assistant to the Commander of the Navy was to actually move the pins around on the map which showed where enemy subs were located, based on the latest intelligence.
 She said that she was frisked when she entered the office and when she left.
 She loved Washington DC and always encouraged me to visit there, which I have yet to do.
 Soon, Ma, soon.